-- Individual assistance in identifying and improving areas such as: - Studying - Reading - Note taking - Test taking - Time management - o Stress management - Group workshops/presentation on above topics - Learning assessments given to each student with a personalized report of their strengths and weaknesses - Individualized study plans based on learning preferences - Workshops aimed at identifying learning styles - Workshops on residency interview preparation - Workshops on USMLE Step 1, Step 2, NBME, and OSCE preparation - Remedial advisement - Academic support for students with disabilities
+- Individual assistance in identifying and improving areas such as: - o Studying - o Reading - Note taking - Test taking - o Time management - Stress management - Group workshops/presentation on above topics - Learning assessments given to each student with a personalized report of their strengths and weaknesses - Individualized study plans based on learning preferences - Workshops aimed at identifying learning styles - Workshops on residency interview preparation - Workshops on USMLE Step 1, Step 2, NBME, and OSCE preparation - Remedial advisement

+Academic support for students with disabilities

 The PASE program also houses the PLFSOM Medical Student Teaching Center (MSTC).
 This is a program open to all medical students that offers free academic assistance from medical student peers in a variety of areas throughout their medical education.
 The Teaching Assistants (TAs) are second, third, and fourth year students who excel in several subject areas.
 Sessions can be done individually, in small groups, or in workshops.
-Areas of assistance are: Anatomy, Biochemistry, Biostatistics, Epidemiology, Histology,

-Immunology, Genetics, Microbiology, Neuroanatomy, Pathology, Pharmacology, Physiology, Step 1, NBME Shelf Exams, and Step 2 CK.
+Areas of assistance are: Anatomy, Biochemistry, Biostatistics, Epidemiology, Histology, Immunology, Genetics, Microbiology, Neuroanatomy, Pathology, Pharmacology, Physiology, Step 1, NBME Shelf Exams, and Step 2 CK.

 The PASE Program is available to all students - from those who are having trouble to students who just want to brush up on a particular skill or improve their existing study habits.
 PASE is led by the Director of Academic and Disability Support Services, Dr. Tammy Salazar.
-You can set up an appointment by contacting the Academic and Disability Support Services Coordinator, Virginia Hinojos either by phone or e-mail: 915-215-4361 or wirginia.hinojos@ttuhsc.edu or stop by the office in the MEB 2140.
+You can set up an appointment by contacting the Academic and Disability Support Services Coordinator, Ryleigh Stagg either by phone or e-mail: 915-215-6560 or Ryleigh.Stagg@ttuhsc.edu or stop by the office in the MEB3319.
 If you are interested in the MSTC services, please contact Dr. Salazar or stop by the MSTC in MEB 1210B.
-Information on the PASE Program and the MSTC Program can also be found on the Student Services Website: http://elpaso.ttuhsc.edu/som/studentaffairs/ documents/PLFSOM%20Student%20Affairs%20HB.pdf#page=13